 2.4.
 Provision of Technical Specifications; License.
-Donuts shall provide to Registrar materials that shall provide sufficient technical specifications to permit you to interface with the Registry System and employ its features that are available to Registrars.
-Subject to the terms and conditions of this Agreement, we hereby grant you and you accept a non-exclusive, non-transferable, non-sublicensable, worldwide limited license to use, for the Term and purposes of this Agreement, all components available to Registrars owned by or licensed to Donuts in and to the EPP, APIs, any reference client software and any other intellectual property as well as updates and redesigns thereof, to provide domain name registration services in the Donuts registries only and for no other purpose.
+Identity Digital shall provide to Registrar materials that shall provide sufficient technical specifications to permit you to interface with the Registry System and employ its features that are available to Registrars.
+Subject to the terms and conditions of this Agreement, we hereby grant you and you accept a non-exclusive, non-transferable, non-sublicensable, worldwide limited license to use, for the Term and purposes of this Agreement, all components available to Registrars owned by or licensed to Identity Digital in and to the EPP, APIs, any reference client software and any other intellectual property as well as updates and redesigns thereof, to provide domain name registration services in the Identity Digital registries only and for no other purpose.

 2.5.
 Changes to System.
-Donuts may from time to time replace or make modifications to the EPP, APIs, or Software or other materials licensed hereunder that may modify, revise, diminish, or augment the features of the Registry System.
-Donuts will use commercially reasonable efforts to provide Registrar with at least ninety (90) days’ notice prior to the implementation of any material changes to the EPP or registrar reporting interface.
+Identity Digital may from time to time replace or make modifications to the EPP, APIs, or Software or other materials licensed hereunder that may modify, revise, diminish, or augment the features of the Registry System.
+Identity Digital will use commercially reasonable efforts to provide Registrar with at least ninety (90) days’ notice prior to the implementation of any material changes to the EPP or registrar reporting interface.

 2.6.
 Engineering and Customer Service Support.

 2.6.1.
 Engineering Support.
-During the Term of this Agreement, Donuts will provide Registrar with 24x7x365 engineering telephone call-back and email support in English to address material and emergency engineering issues arising in connection with Registrar’s use of the Registry System.
+During the Term of this Agreement, Identity Digital will provide Registrar with 24x7x365 engineering telephone call-back and email support in English to address material and emergency engineering issues arising in connection with Registrar’s use of the Registry System.
 Registry will provide reasonable support in English to Registrar for other engineering support issues.

 2.6.2.
 Customer Service Support.
-During the Term of this Agreement, Donuts will provide reasonable telephone call-back and email customer service support to Registrars for non-technical issues solely relating to the Registry System and its operation.
-Donuts will provide Registrar with a telephone number and email address for such support during implementation of the EPP, APIs and Software, and reasonable support thereafter.
+During the Term of this Agreement, Identity Digital will provide reasonable telephone call-back and email customer service support to Registrars for non-technical issues solely relating to the Registry System and its operation.
+Identity Digital will provide Registrar with a telephone number and email address for such support during implementation of the EPP, APIs and Software, and reasonable support thereafter.
 As defined in the Registry Policies, priority 1 telephone call-back support in English will be available 24x7x365.

 2.7.
 Handling of Personal Data.
-Donuts shall handle Personal Data submitted to Donuts by Registrar in accordance with its published privacy policy located at the Registry Website under “Policies” (the “Privacy Policy”) and as per the “Data Processing Addendum” as Exhibit E.
+Identity Digital shall handle Personal Data submitted to Identity Digital by Registrar in accordance with its published privacy policy located at the Registry Website under “Policies” (the “Privacy Policy”) and as per the “Data Processing Addendum” as Exhibit E.

 2.8.
 Rights Protection Mechanisms.
-Donuts and Registrar shall implement and adhere to the rights protection mechanisms (“RPMs”) specified in Specification 7 of the Registry Agreement and any other rights protection mechanisms ICANN develops to discourage or prevent registration of domain names that violate or abuse another party’s legal rights.
+Identity Digital and Registrar shall implement and adhere to the rights protection mechanisms (“RPMs”) specified in Specification 7 of the Registry Agreement and any other rights protection mechanisms ICANN develops to discourage or prevent registration of domain names that violate or abuse another party’s legal rights.

 2.9.
 Zone Files.
-If ICANN or its designee does not offer registrars access to the zone files for the Donuts TLDs, Donuts will provide Registrar access to such zone files pursuant to a Donuts Zone File Access Agreement.
+If ICANN or its designee does not offer registrars access to the zone files for the Identity Digital TLDs, Identity Digital will provide Registrar access to such zone files pursuant to a Identity Digital Zone File Access Agreement.

 3. OBLIGATIONS OF REGISTRAR